placebeyondtheclouds/gpu-home-server/README.md

 - running training/inference code that requires CUDA v.11-12, needs Pascal architecture GPU
 - rendering videos on CPU and GPU
 - data engineering tasks
+- staging environment for Docker containers with GPU-accelerated apps

 ## my video about the build